PepperoniBlvd/Distributed-SSSP/README.md

 mpirun -n 4 ./SSSP_MPI --sourceVertex 0 --inputFile input_graphs/testG1 --y_or_n yes
 ```

-2. Run the executable file SSSP_MPI on slurm:
+2. Run the executable file SSSP_MPI on Slurm cluster:
    create a a bash script  in the following format:

 ```shell